AdamR22/python-tcp-server/README.md

 Upon starting up the client, you should come across something similar to the image below.
 ![Started up client](./images/client.png)

-After writing a command, you should receive a message afterwars informing you that the command was sent.
+After writing a command, you should receive a message afterwards informing you that the command was sent.
 ![Client after sending command](./images/client%20after%20sending%20command.png)

 If the client is receiving a command from a higher ranked server, you should receive a message saying the command is being executed and a second later, another message saying the command was executed.